ministryofjustice/moj-frontend/docs/help.md

 ---
 layout: layouts/content.njk
-subsection: About the design system
+subsection: About the Design System
 title: Get help with the MoJ Design System
 redirect_from: /community/help-and-feedback
 eleventyNavigation:
   key: Get help
-  parent: About the design system
+  parent: About the Design System
   order: 50
+lede: The MoJ Design System team supports people who use the Design System.
+Contact us to ask for help.
 ---

-<span class="govuk-caption-xl">The MoJ Design System team supports users of the MoJ Design System.
-Contact us to ask for help.</span>

 ### Contact us on Slack